jyuhuan/cealigner/README.md

 1.  **main.py**: the main function.
 This is where the code for model testing should be.
 Currently it does the following:

     1. Initializes a parallel corpus from two text files;
-    2. Trains an IBM model with the corpus.
+    2. Trains an IBM model I with the corpus.

-2.  **model.py**: contains classes for all models, including IBM Models and their optimized versions.
+2.  **model.py**: contains classes for all models, Older implementations of models are all in the file **deprecated.py**.
 Currently, this file contains:

     1.   *class* **ModelI**: an IBM Model I implementation